 Quantitative analysis by Yodacom AI Research Team

 There is a structural problem embedded in most income-generating strategies advisors recommend today, and 2022 made it painfully visible.
-This paper examines whether crypto grid trading with FIS regime detection offers a structurally different income mechanism — one where income and risk do not share the same source.
+This paper examines whether crypto grid trading with RXI regime detection offers a structurally different income mechanism — one where income and risk do not share the same source.
 The data covers 135 walk-forward folds across 17 cryptocurrency assets, 2017 through 2025.

 Back to Research